Handmade Guide to Community Interaction

 It is up to the discretion of the moderators to determine when these guidelines are being met, and they are permitted to act accordingly.

-If you feel an action has been made against you unreasonably, please contact the Handmade Dev Team privately with your grievance and we will review the decision.
+If you feel an action has been made against you unreasonably, please contact the Handmade Network Team privately with your grievance and we will review the decision.

-This guide is released under a Creative Commons Attribution-ShareAlike 4.0 International License.
+This code of conduct is released under a Creative Commons Attribution-ShareAlike 4.0 International License.

 Last updated by Ben Visness.
 Original by Abner Coimbre.